BJCaasenbrood/MatlabEssentials/README.md

 This will generate a folder under `MATLAB Add-Ons/Collections/mpm/mobeets-mpm-c626429/mpm-packages/matessentials/`.

 ## Improved Matlab colors
 The package comes with an improved color pallete for plotting.
-These colors can simply be selected by `plot(...,'Color',col(int))` or can be overwritten
-`set_color_pallete` (a dropdown menu appears to choose).
+To set and fix the colororder, use `set_colororder`.

 <img src="./assets/colors.png" alt="Improved color pallete" height="230">

+To revert back to the default matlab colors, use `set_colororder(cpal_matlab)`;

 ## Improved Matlab colormaps
 Matlab lacks many of the standard colormaps.
 Colormaps in the package are based on the ones from Python in the package MatPlotLib, which are given under `cmap_...`.
 These colormaps can also be modified using an additional input, e.g., `cmap_turbo(-1)` flips the colors, whereas `cmap_turbo(0)` mirrors the colormap.